 Tenant Security: An unfurnished property contract has, as a minimum, a three-year term, though furnished property contracts may be for one year.
 In both cases, even when the contract ends, the owner can only recover the property if he or a family member intends to live there, or he intends to sell.
 In addition, eviction through the legal system takes a long time.

-Due to the disappointing figures in the first two quarters, France’s finance minister Michel Sapin, reduced the government’s growth forecast for 2014 from the previous estimate of 1% to around 0.5%.
-In 2015, economic growth is expected to be at around 1%.
+Due to the first two quarters' disappointing figures, Finance Minister Sapin reduced the government’s growth forecast for 2014 to 0.5%, from the previous estimate of 1%.
+In 2015, economic growth is expected to be around 1%.

-The INSEE also slashed its 2014 economic forecast from to 0.4% from last June’s forecast of 0.7%.
-INSEE noted that business confidence levels in France were even lower than in Spain and Germany.
-France’s expected growth in 2014 is only half of the bloc’s economic forecast of around 0.8%, indicating that the country might drag the recovery in other major eurozone economies.
+INSEE has noted that business confidence levels in France are even lower than in Spain or Germany.
+France’s expected growth in 2014 is only half of the bloc’s economic forecast of around 0.8%.

-Aside from low growth in 2014, INSEE is also expecting that unemployment in the country will rise further up to 10.3% by the end of 2014, higher than the previous estimate of 10.2%.
-High unemployment is also one of France’s major problems.
-As of July 2014, unemployment rate was at 10.5% from 10.2% in July 2013, one of the highest increases in the eurozone, based on the Eurostat figures.
-According to the labor ministry, the total number of unemployed persons rose by around 26,000 to 3.4 million people in July 2014.
+Aside from low growth in 2014, INSEE also expects unemployment to be 10.3% by the end of 2014.
+High unemployment is one of France’s major problems.
+As of July 2014, unemployment rate was 10.5%, up from 10.2% in July 2013, one of the highest increases in the eurozone.

-In August 2014, annual inflation slightly eased at 0.4% as compared to the 0.5% recorded in July.
-The rate was below the 0.9% inflation recorded in the same month last year.
+In August 2014, annual inflation eased to 0.4%, well below the 0.9% inflation recorded in the same month last year.